Culturally and linguistically diverse people

 Poor health literacy can mean that people with intellectual disability may not know that they can access help for their mental health, or know how to describe their symptoms to mental health professionals.
 People with intellectual disability from CALD communities may also have a lack of familiarity with the mental health system in Australia, particularly if they were born overseas.

-Family members may be unable to support the person if they have poor English or health literacy themselves.
+Family members may be unable to support the person if they have limited English or health literacy themselves.

 Standard protocols and procedures contrast with the person’s beliefs and preferences